gsainath/interview/README.md

 When did you start talking?

-`from our first meet in february this year`
+`From our first meet in february this year`

 What was the location of your marriage?